 The trail then passes a series of forest belts and 15 minutes later emerges by a shepherd's hut.
 From here, it continues in the western direction, occasionally going up, but mostly staying on the contour line.
 You will pass traverse two smaller side ridges, then comes a slight descent to the valley of Chalabakhi river, just a few hundred meters from the main road.
 Cross the creek and continue up the valley - there may be a large amount of snow here even in summer as the sun does not reach this junction.
 Once you find some spot you like, break a camp.

-After around 10km, the ridge splits.
+Not far after this last obstacle, the ridge splits.
 The main branch continues in the northern direction, towards the Russian border.
 If the border regime ever gets eased it will be a great trek, but for now, we have to turn south, onto the Samamlisgori range.